 Our olive grove consists of about 1000 trees in six fields, originally planted about 500 years ago with 4 verities typical of the region.
 From this olive grove we produce our Organic Extra Virgin Olive Oil.
 Our trees are had pruned, hand picked and processed at a state-of-the-art olive mill near Il Rifugio.

-After being a wine enthusiast for several decades, I decided in 2011 to plant a small, very high density (1/10 hector with about 1200 vines) experimental vineyard.
-This was the beginning of a ten year plan to be a wine producer, a dream I have had for decades.
+Following several decades as a wine enthusiast, I decided in 2011 to plant a small, very high density (1/10 hector with about 1200 vines) experimental vineyard.
+This was the beginning of a ten year plan to become a wine producer, a dream I have had for decades.

-We also offer small-group authentic Tuscan cooking classes that Oki teaches.
+We also offer small-group authentic Tuscan cooking classes taught by Oki.
 You can click here for information about our cooking classes.

 Our olive grove and vineyards are certified organic.
 The goal of our wine and olive oil activity is to produce the best quality possible, while respecting the land and working with people that are knowledgeable, passionate and dedicated.